Civil, Coastal, and Environmental Engineering

 The senior year focuses on design, construction practices, and the integration of more advanced knowledge in civil engineering.
 A comprehensive project with students participating in a design team prepares them to enter professional practice.

 Satisfactory completion of the program outlined in this Bulletin leads to a degree of Bachelor of Science in Civil Engineering.
-Students must also comply with the College of Engineering Requirements for a Degree which is covered in this Bulletin under College of Engineering.
+Students must also comply with the College of Engineering Requirements for a Degree which are covered in this Bulletin under College of Engineering.

 BSCE Accelerated Bachelor's to Master's (ABM) Degree Option

 The Department of Civil, Coastal, & Environmental Engineering allows well-qualified undergraduates in the program to follow an “Accelerated Bachelor’s to Master’s” study plan.
 This plan permits up to six credit hours of graduate coursework to count towards both the Bachelor’s (as Technical Electives) and the Master’s degrees, so that the Master’s degree is earned faster than usual.
 (The coursework concerned must individually satisfy the requirements of both degrees.)
 See a departmental advisor for specific details.